Mathematical Analysis of Amoebas

 Although complex behaviors in living organisms are generally associated with the presence of a nervous system, the special case of Physarum polycephalum challenges this belief.
 Despite lacking a brain and a central nervous system, this slime mold displays a diverse array of sophisticated behaviors that have even been occasionally deemed “intelligent” by scientists (Alim et al., 2017).
 Examples of the sophisticated behaviors exhibited by P. polycephalum include having the ability to adeptly navigate through mazes by finding the shortest route (Nakagaki et al., 2000), constructing networks with an efficiency rivaling that of human-designed analogues (Tero et al., 2010), solving computationally challenging puzzles in finite time, making nuanced multi-objective foraging decisions, and carefully balancing its nutrient intake (Beekman & Latty, 2015).
 These design solutions not only ensure the long-term survival and prosperity of the organism but also hold potential for the development of bio-inspired computational algorithms that can solve complex problems (Awad et al., 2023).

-Maze Solving by Physarum Polycephalum
+Maze solving by Physarum Polycephalum

 In recent years, research on Physarum polycephalum has surged in popularity, driven largely by the ground-breaking experiment conducted by Nakagaki and colleagues in 2000.
 This experiment challenged conventional notions regarding the cognitive abilities of organisms that do not possess a central nervous system.
 These researchers demonstrated that Physarum polycephalum have the remarkable ability to find the minimum-length solution between two points in a labyrinth (Awad et al., 2023).